AbsaOSS/karpenter-provider-vsphere/README.md

 * `.spec.userdata`:
   - `type` - Either `ignition` or `cloud-config`
   - `additionalUserdata` - extra init data to be merged with distribution specific

-[!NOTE] user-data should hanndle `karpenter.sh/unregistered` taint to the node